-Specific Obj. # Outcome/Objective Specific Objectives Sources of Funds Performance Indicators Year Expected Number Actual Number Percent Completed SL-1 Availability/Accessibility of Suitable Livi ng Environment SL-1.1 Children's Crisis Center Guardian House This program provides essential supportive services for low and moderate-income children at risk of abuse, neglect, homelessness and exploitation by providing childcare, shelter, and meals, in the Oakdale area.
-ESG funds were utilized to improve the safety of the play area by installing built in shelving.
-Number of unduplicated low-income homeless children participating in the Therapeutic Shelter Program.
-2007 2008 ESG 2009 90 170 189% \$17,606 2010 GOAL SL-1 Availability/Accessibility of Suitable Livi ng Environment Community Housing and Shelter Services Combination with case management to homeless households or to household that are at risk of losing their permanents.
-This program provides rental vouchers in Number of unduplicated individuals served with emergency rental assistance and case management services.
-2007 homeless households or to households that are at risk of losing their permanent 2008 ESG \$65,812 2009 158 120 76% Homeless Prevention \$05,612 2010 2011 GOAL SL-1 Availability/Accessibility of Suitable Livi ng Environment SL-1.1 in a clean and sober living environment to women in the process of reunifying with their children.
-ESG funds were set aside for the renewation of a fire system at the Number of unduplicated women and children at or below 80% of the area 2007 Inter-Faith Ministries Redwood Family Center 2008 ESG median income receiving shelter.
-2009 130 117 90% \$9,818 2010 GOAL
+Specific Obj. # Outcome/Objective Specific Objectives Sources of Funds Performance Indicators Year Expected Number Actual Number Percent Completed SL-1 Availability/Accessibility of Suitable Livi ing Environment SL-1.1 This program provides essential supportive services for low and moderate- Number of unduplicated low-income homeless children participating in the 2007 Children's Crisis income children at risk of abuse, neglect, Therapeutic Shelter Program.
+2008 Center Guardian House homelessness and exploitation by ESG 2009 90 170 189% Ouardian House providing childcare, shelter, and meals, in the Oakdale area.
+ESG funds were utilized \$17,606 2010 to improve the safety of the play area by 2011 installing built in shelving.
+SL-1 Availability/Accessibility of Suitable Livi ing Environment • L SL-1.1 This program provides rental vouchers in Number of unduplicated individuals 2007 Community combination with case management to served with emergency rental assistance 2008 Housing and Shelter homeless households or to households that are at risk of losing their permanent ESG and case management services.
+2009 158 120 76% Services Homeless Prevention housing. \$65,812 2010 2011 GOAL SL-1 Availability/Accessibility of Suitable Livi ing Environment SL-1.1 This program provided transitional shelter Number of unduplicated women and 2007 Inter-Faith in a clean and sober living environment to children at or below 80% of the area 2008 Ministries women in the process of reunifying with their children.
+ESG funds were set aside ESG median income receiving shelter.
+2009 130 117 90% Redwood Family Center for the renovation of a fire system at the \$9,818 \$9,818 Contor Redwood Family Center through the 1 2011 purchase and installation of a new refrigerator, freezer, and cooking unit.
+GOAL